Conservatory Faculty + Staff

 Lisa Brescia

-Associate Professor of Acting
+Associate Professor and Chair, Acting & Musical Theatre

 M.F.A., Academy for Classical Acting; B.A., Empire State College